 Her parents and Katelyn decided to try for summer testing.
 She put together a test prep plan, made great use of her summer free time, and took the July ACT.
 When Katelyn's scores were returned in early August, she scored well above where she needed to be and had no glaring trouble spots.
 Big sigh of relief.

 Now when Katelyn starts school, she can focus on academics and her fall varsity soccer season without worrying about adding one more thing into her schedule.
 When she sits for the February ACT with her classmates, she won't have the stress of having to achieve a specific score because she's already done that.
 Any additional points will just be the icing on the cake.

-- Register for the July ACT, if they didn't test in June.
+- Register for the July ACT.